RESEARCH SEMINARS FALL 2023

 On February 8th 2018 the Embassy of Afghanistan in Oslo kindly hosted the launch of our project Language, Legacy and Landey.
-We had several public events , in Oslo and in London, during the Spring term of 2018, and we have more events and activities coming up.
+The project has so far organised a number of events (in Oslo, Lillehammer, London and Toronto), and there are more events and activities coming up.
 Follow us on Facebook and Instagram and check out our project website to stay posted!

 The Linguistic Atlas of Afghanistan (ALA) was a massive and ambitious project undertaken in Afghanistan in the 1960s and 1970s.
 The revival of the Linguistic Atlas of Afghanistan (2018–) is a collaborative undertaking of academic institutions in Switzerland, Afghanistan, Norway, the UK and the US.
 The coordinating institution is the Norwegian Institute of Philology (PHI).